Modularity and partially observed graphs: Estimating modularity by sampling a fixed number of vertices: proof of Theorem

-A graph parameter $f(G)$ is \emph{testable} or \emph{estimable}, see~\cite{BCLSVjournal} and \cite{lovasz2012large}, if for every $\eps>0$ there is a positive integer $k$ such that if $G$ is a graph with at least $k$ nodes, then for $X$ a uniformly random k-subset of $V(G)$ we have $\pr(|f(G)-f(G[X])| >\eps)<\eps$.
-We shall see here that the modularity value $\q(G)$ is estimable for dense graphs but not more generally.
+A graph parameter $f$ is \emph{estimable} (or \emph{testable}), see~\cite{BCLSVjournal} and \cite{lovasz2012large}, if for every $\eps>0$ there is a positive integer $k = k(\eps)$ such that if $G$ is a graph with at least $k$ vertices, then for $X$ a uniformly random k-subset of $V(G)$ we have $\pr(|f(G)-f(G[X])| >\eps)<\eps$.
+We shall see here that the modularity value~$\q(G)$ is estimable for dense graphs but not more generally.
+For convenience we restate Theorem~\ref{thm.modest} from the introduction.

-\begin{theorem} For fixed $\rho$ with $0<\rho<1$, modularity is estimable for graphs with density at least~$\rho$.
-For a given function $\rho(n) = o(1)$, modularity is not estimable for $n$-vertex graphs with density at least $\rho(n)$. \end{theorem}
+\begin{theorem*}[restatement of Theorem~\ref{thm.modest}] (a) For fixed $\rho$ with $0<\rho<1$, modularity is estimable for graphs with density at least~$\rho$. (b) For any given function $\rho(n) = o(1)$, modularity is not estimable for $n$-vertex graphs with density at least~$\rho(n)$. \end{theorem*}

 We need some definitions.
 If $G$ is a graph and $S, T \subseteq V(G)$ then $e_G(S,T)$ is the number of ordered pairs $(s,t) \in S \times T$ such that there is an edge in $G$ between $s$ and $t$.
 If $G$ and $G'$ are graphs with the same vertex set $V$, then the \emph{cut distance} $d_\square(G,G') := |V|^{-2} \max_{S,T}|e_G(S,T)- e_{G'}(S,T)|$.
 Given a graph $G$ and $b \in \NN$, we let $G(b)$ denote the $b$-\emph{blow-up} of $G$, where each vertex of $G$ is replaced by $b$ independent copies of itself; and thus $v(G(b))=b\,v(G)$ and $e(G(b))= b^2\, e(G)$.